liferay/liferay-docs/discover/deployment/articles/02-installing-liferay/01-preparing-for-install.markdown

 security that defines various permissions that apps may or may not have.
 -->

-The portal installation process attempts to deploy and register the Marketplace plugin automatically.
+The portal installation process deploys and registers the Marketplace plugin automatically.
 If you're installing @product@ in an environment that would prevent this from happening, you'll have to perform one of several workarounds.

 Now that you know where you're headed, you can install @product@.
 If you have decided to install @product@ using a bundle, continue with the next section.
 If you're installing @product@ manually, skip to the section for your application server of choice.
 Once you have @product@ installed manually or via a bundle, you can move on to
 [using @product@'s Setup Wizard](/discover/deployment/-/knowledge_base/7-1/installing-product##using-liferays-setup-wizard),
 [configuring mail](/discover/deployment/-/knowledge_base/7-1/installing-product#configuring-mail),
 and